 Field trips - Field trips also allow students to gain valuable experience.
 Examples include trips to law enforcement training facilities, forensic laboratories, courtrooms, and the state legislature.

-The faculty members in the Department of Political Science and Criminal Justice and Legal Studies are highly trained their field and can draw upon experience in their area of expertise.
+The faculty members in the Department of Political Science and Criminal Justice & Legal Studies are highly trained their field and can draw upon experience in their area of expertise.
 You will find that faculty in this department are committed to guiding students through their coursework and advising them on career options within their major.

 - Identify and explain the constitutional foundations of the American political system.